tilimot/LINMA2472/hw3/README.md

 # Homework 3
 In this last homework, you will leverage a trained diffusion model to produce images that meet various requirements.

-A base code is provided here: https://colab.research.google.com/drive/1VICxaD-RZFWCvytk5aWQrmdDzrnJskY1 You can run it online on Google Colab, on your machine or on the CÉCI clusters (see the README of HW1 for the CÉCI instructions).
+A base code is provided here: https://colab.research.google.com/drive/1VICxaD-RZFWCvytk5aWQrmdDzrnJskY1 You can run it online on Google Colab or on your machine.
 This code loads and defines everything necessary to generate an image conditioned on a text prompt using classifier-free guidance.
 Your goal will be to adapt the sampling process.

 ## Tasks
 ### Warm-Up